yuxuan-z19/yuxuan-z19/README.md

-# A Trailblazer in CRAFT :rocket:
+# A CRAFT Trailblazer :rocket:

 _No further hesitation / on those unanswered questions / So now, I'll make a dream unchained_